Palamaner Kuppam Madanapalle Urban Development Authority

-The Palamaner Kuppam Madanapalle Urban Development Authority (PKM-UDA) is an urban planning agency in Chittoor district of the Indian state of Andhra Pradesh.
+The Palamaner Kuppam Madanapalle Urban Development Authority (PKM-UDA) is an urban planning agency in erstwhile Chittoor district of the Indian state of Andhra Pradesh.
 It was constituted on 12 February 2019, under Andhra Pradesh Metropolitan Region and Urban Development Authorities Act, 2016 with the headquarters located at Madanapalle.

 Jurisdiction

 The jurisdictional area of PKMUDA is spread over an area of 2435.50 sqkm and has a population of 10.17 lakhs.
-It covers 376 villages in 12 mandals of Chittoor.
+It covers 376 villages in 12 mandals of Annamayya and Chittoor districts.
 The below table lists the urban areas of PKMUDA.